Blend: Ipamorelin CJC129 No DAC

 Peptides are versatile molecules used in research and therapeutics, but their stability and handling can vary greatly depending on their form.
 Two common forms are lyophilized peptides (freeze-dried powders) and non-lyophilized peptides (peptides in solution or raw form).
 Understanding the differences between these forms is crucial for proper storage, handling, and experimental results.
 In general, peptides are known to be more stable in lyophilized form than in solution [1].

 Lyophilization – the process of freeze-drying a peptide – removes water from the peptide preparation, thereby significantly increasing its shelf life and stability [2].
 On the other hand, peptides kept in a non-lyophilized state (typically dissolved in water or buffer, or as a raw powder that has not been freeze-dried) are more prone to degradation and require more stringent storage conditions.
 Below, we outline the key differences between lyophilized and non-lyophilized peptides in terms of stability, storage, and handling.
+This comparison applies broadly—including to peptides like cjc 1295, whose susceptibility to hydrolysis makes the choice of format particularly important.

 One of the most significant differences is stability.
 Lyophilized peptides tend to have a much longer shelf life than peptides in solution.
 Removing water via freeze-drying greatly slows down degradation processes such as hydrolysis and microbial growth, which require water to occur [2,4].
 Under proper storage conditions (e.g., sealed vial, protected from moisture, and kept cold), a lyophilized peptide can remain potent for long periods – often several months to years without significant loss of activity [2].